 Feeling the Strength of the Tree: How to Heal from Toxic Relationships Using Psilocybin

-On the last trip that I did, I had already “felt” many other people’s stories, but this trip had to do with a son-in-law and step-daughter who were estranged.
+On the last trip that I did, I had already “felt” many other people’s stories, but this trip had to do with a son-in-law and my step-daughter who were both estranged at that time.
 And suddenly, mid-trip, I felt myself as a part of my husband’s family tree for the first time in my life.
 At this moment, I realized that I had never felt like I was a part of my husband’s tree.
-I felt deeply accepted in this way that made me aware of how I had, prior to that moment, felt deeply rejected for my entire adult life.
+I actually felt like I was part of a tree.
+Also, I felt deeply accepted by this tree in this way that made me aware of how I had, prior to that moment, felt deeply rejected for my entire adult life.
 I literally felt like I was a part of a tree that was made up of people (a family tree, but also a tree with a trunk, bark, and leaves).
 I felt the wind that moved this tree and how the tree could compel me or other people on the tree to go in a particular life direction (or not).

 The words “firsts and seconds” began repeating over and over in my head.
 I understood this to mean that the ancestry was made up of a pattern of first and second wives, husbands, daughters and sons.
 While the “first” was always “bad” according to the pattern, the “second” had to go into exile and not be a part of the tree at all.
 I was, in fact, my husband’s second wife so this made sense to me and I went through a long list of other family members that I knew about in his family who had been either first or second to check the pattern.
-Based on what I knew and had seen in my own experience with my husband’s family, the pattern held true.
+Based on what I knew and had seen in my own experience with my husband’s family, the pattern held true in most of the family units, but I had to assume that there were couples, like John’s grandparents, for example, who had no second wife or husband in the family, but who likely had some other love interest who played the same role secretly perhaps.
+I can’t prove this, but it makes sense, and by and large this pattern held true for most of the couples in the near past of his family.

 The pattern of “firsts and seconds” was something that had developed for lack of other resources from nature to restore a healthy, normal pattern in the family after the family members experienced a series of severe traumas.
 My husband’s family were Germans from Russia so they had experienced the feeling of being refugees – they felt at times as though there was no safe place for them to exist on earth.
 This was a trauma that led to more trauma in a spiral that evolved into this pattern of “firsts and seconds”.
 In order to restore a pattern to the family to help the tree become healthy again, radical changes were needed and trauma would have to be released from the system.